decert-me/rareskills-solana-course/src/en/chapter_19.md

 }
 ```

-We now create a Solana Anchor program example_map.
+We now create a Solana Anchor program `example_map`.

 ## Initializing a mapping: Rust